evanharmon1/harmon-ops/machines/contraption/CHECKLIST-WIN.md

 - [ ] Chezmoi
   - `chezmoi init https://github.com/evanharmon1/harmon-ops.git`
   - `chezmoi diff` to preview what it would apply.
-  - `chezmoi apply` apply the config files.
+  - `chezmoi apply` apply the config files if it's all correct or make changes with `chezmoi edit $FILE`